s6hib/Stoic-Quote-Generator/README.md

 # Stoic Quote Generator

-This is a simple C++ program that generates a random Stoic quote when run.
+Combining my interest of philosophy and computer science, I made a simple C++ program that generates a random Stoic quote when run.
 The quotes are read from a text file and stored in a vector, from which a random quote is selected and printed to the console.

 ## Getting Started